“As a little girl I had two dreams: to compete in the Olympics and to become a doctor.”

 “The dreams I had as a little girl have come true.”

 I had been selected for the 2020 Paralympic Games in Tokyo, which unfortunately were moved to 2021 due to the coronavirus.
 That meant my plan to start working as a physician assistant in paediatrics in the fall of 2020, after the games, also changed.
 My focus was on Tokyo, which was my ultimate goal and at the same time also the end goal.
 These goals became very uncertain and I started asking myself what I wanted to do in the meantime, and that was one thing: to work!
 I started applying for jobs and got hired as a physician assistant in paediatrics.
 I am proud that in this special year I was able to contribute to healthcare in my own way and with a lot of passion.

 Besides working I have continued my training.
-And since January 1, 2021, I am a full-time rower again.
-This way, I’m able to prepare myself as well as possible for my participation in the Games and make it a great ending to my professional sports career.
-Thanks to last year’s experience, I am more certain than ever that a beautiful new chapter in healthcare will begin after that.
+And since January 1, 2021, I was a full-time rower again.
+This way, I was able to prepare myself as well as possible for my participation in the Games and make it a great ending to my professional sports career.
+With a second place in the Mixed Double Rowing, it is definitly a great ending.
+Thanks to last year’s experience, I am more certain than ever that a beautiful new chapter in healthcare will begin after the Games.
 All the dreams I had as a little girl have come true!